Queen of the South (TV series)

 Queen of the South is an American crime drama television series developed by M.A.
 Fortin and Joshua John Miller.
 The series premiered on June 23, 2016, and concluded on June 9, 2021, with 62 episodes aired on USA Network.
-It is an adaptation of the telenovela La Reina del Sur which airs on USA's sister network Telemundo; both are adapted from the novel La Reina del Sur by Spanish author Arturo Pérez-Reverte.
+It is an adaptation of the Spanish-language telenovela La Reina del Sur which airs on USA's sister network Telemundo; both are adapted from the novel The Queen of the South by Spanish author Arturo Pérez-Reverte.
 The series was renewed for a fifth season on August 29, 2019.
 Production of the new season was suspended indefinitely on March 14, 2020, due to COVID-19, but resumed in fall 2020.
 On March 8, 2021, it was announced that the fifth season would premiere on April 7, 2021, and serve as the series' final season.

 Plotline

 Queen of the South is an adaptation of the telenovela La Reina del Sur, which is itself an adaptation of the novel of the same name by Spanish author Arturo Pérez-Reverte.
 The series centers around Teresa Mendoza, a poor Mexican woman who becomes wealthy by building a vast drug empire.

 Teresa lives in the barrio of Culiacán in Sinaloa, Mexico.
 She falls in love with a member of a drug cartel, and tries to rise above her life's impoverished condition.
 After she is told her boyfriend has been murdered, she is forced to flee.
-She crosses the border to the United States where she ends up in the criminal organization of the wife of the cartel boss who is after her.

-Teresa has a different vision of the drug distribution business and due to her charisma attracts associates and ends up starting her own drug distributing organization.
+She crosses the border to the United States, where she ends up in the criminal organization of the wife of the cartel boss who is after her.
+Teresa has a different vision of the drug distribution business and due to her charisma attracts associates and starts her own drug distributing organization.
 Teresa becomes very successful, which presents her with more problems, makes her endure sacrifices and attracts the attention of covert government forces.